What is escape of water?

 In the event of a leak, every second counts.
 Turning the water off at the mains as soon as possible will help to reduce the risk of damage.

-Consider labelling the stopcock so it is easy to find and make key people are aware of its location.
+Consider labelling the stopcock so it is easy to find and make key people aware of its location.